theory/justatheory/content/post/go/go-jsonpath-playground.md

 The root `jsonpath` package is stable and ready for use.
 Other packages remain in flux, as I refactor and rejigger things in the coming weeks as part of the aforementioned personal project.
-But for actual JSONPath execution and querying, it should continue to work as-is for the foreseeable futre.
+But for actual JSONPath execution and querying, it should continue to work as-is for the foreseeable future.

 I hope you find it useful.